HACAN gets more questions about flight paths than about anything else. Where flight paths are, if flight paths change, are all-important to people.

 Sometimes, if delays are building up, Heathrow will land planes on the ‘wrong’ runway.

-At the moment, when the wind is blowing from the east and planes are landing over Berkshire, no switch takes place and all planes land on the northern runway over Windsor.
-But this is expected to end next year when something known as the Cranford Agreement is expected to be terminated.
+Cranford Agreement: At the moment, when the wind is blowing from the east and planes are landing over Berkshire, no switch takes place and all planes land on the northern runway over Windsor.
+But this is expected to end when something known as the Cranford Agreement will be terminated.
+The Cranford Agreement, which came into force over 60 years ago, prevented flights taking off from the northern runway over Cranford (in Hounslow).
+It meant all the planes had to take off from the southern runway over Hatton Cross, with them all landing on the northern runway over Windsor.
+It ruled out alternation from the west.

 In a typical year, the east wind blows just under 30% of the time.